Last updated: 10/14/2019

 You may choose a Law course as your pass/fail option choice only two times during your entire law school career.
 Visiting Law students are not allowed the pass/fail option choice.
 To be eligible to use the Pass/Fail Option choice, you must have earned 25 or more Law School credits prior to this semester, and have used less than two Pass/Fail Options during your Law School career.

-To choose the Pass/Fail Option for one (or two) of your Spring 2019 courses, go to the following Law School website.
-The link is https://secure.law.wisc.edu/grades/pf/ After you log-in using your Net ID and Password, the site will show only your current courses for Spring 2019 that are eligible for the Pass/Fail Option.
-Follow all directions and, for full information on the operation of the Pass/Fail Option, be sure to click on the links for Read This First, section 9.3 and Law School Rules 2.03 (Pass/Fail Option) Remember, you may choose a Law course as your pass/fail option choice only two times during your entire law school career.
+To choose the Pass/Fail Option for one (or two) of your Fall 2019 courses, go to the following Law School website.
+The link is https://secure.law.wisc.edu/grades/pf/ After you log-in using your Net ID and Password, the site will show only your current courses for Fall 2019 that are eligible for the Pass/Fail Option.
+Follow all directions and, for full information on the operation of the Pass/Fail Option, be sure to click on the links for the UW Law Student Handbook, section 9.3 and Law School Rules 2.03 (Pass/Fail Option).
+Remember, you may choose a Law course as your pass/fail option choice only two times during your entire law school career.
 (1L courses are not eligible.)

 Important: Taking advantage of the Pass/Fail Option may affect your eligibility for Dean's List and for Order of the Coif.
-See Read This First 9.7.2 and 9.7.4 along with Law School Rule 8.05 Dean’s List and Law School Rule Appendix D for Order of the Coif.
+See the Student Handbook 9.7.2 and 9.7.4 along with Law School Rule 8.05 Dean’s List and Law School Rule Appendix D for Order of the Coif.

 Note: Mandatory pass/fail courses (shown as PF only on our course schedule) are only graded S or U (satisfactory or unsatisfactory).
 These mandatory pass/fail courses do not count as part of the pass/fail option courses.
-This is explained in more detail in Read This First section 9.3. and Law School Rules 2.03 (see links above)
+This is explained in more detail in the Student Handbook section 9.3. and Law School Rules 2.03 (see links above)

 (Law, LLM-LI's, Visiting Law & Law Exchange students)